andy-preston/spiralSound/README.md

 Setting up your .spiralmodular file
 -----------------------------------

+(This info can be added to your own programs - this section of the readme needs updating)

 This file contains all the setup variables for the program.
 Thes values can be edited with the options window whilst running SSM.